Generic Name: iothalamate meglumine

-Adult — The usual dose is 30-60 mL.
+Adults - The usual dose is 30 to 60 mL.
 Children 14 years of age and over, of average weight, may receive the adult dose.
-The total dose is normally injected within 30-90 seconds.
+The total dose is normally injected within 30 to 90 seconds.
 Higher dosage may be indicated to achieve optimum results in instances where poor visualization may be anticipated (e.g., elderly patients or patients with impaired renal function).
-When nephrograms and/or sequential urograms are desired, the total dose should be rapidly injected, normally within 15-30 seconds.
+When nephrograms and/or sequential urograms are desired, the total dose should be rapidly injected, normally within 15 to 30 seconds.

 The dosage for children is reduced in proportion to age and body weight.
 The following approximate schedule is recommended for infants and children, based on a dosage of about 0.5 mL/kg of body weight:

 |Under 6 months of age||5 mL|

 |6-12 months||8 mL|